The Utah Deaf History Collection

 Catherine McIntyre

-In 2016, the George Sutherland Archives launched a vital project to digitally scan and upload the scrapbooks and minutes from the Utah Association of the Deaf Conventions to their digital collections.
-This groundbreaking initiative, led by Catherine McIntyre, the archivist and digitization librarian at the George Sutherland Archives, marked the realization of a long-awaited goal and highlighted the importance of preserving the history of the Deaf community.
+In 2016, the George Sutherland Archives at Utah Valley University launched a vital project to digitally scan and upload the scrapbooks and minutes from the Utah Association of the Deaf Conventions into their digital collections.
+This groundbreaking initiative, led by Catherine McIntyre, the archivist and digitization librarian at the George Sutherland Archives, fulfilled a long-held goal of preserving the history of the Utah Deaf community.
+By documenting their history, we honor the contributions of community members and ensure that future generations can learn from and appreciate their rich heritage.

 Dr. Bryan Eldredge

-Dr. Bryan Eldredge, a professor and program director of American Sign Language and Deaf Studies, also played a crucial role in the success of this archival project.
-His collaboration with Catherine McIntyre and the George Sutherland Archives was vital in bringing this initiative to fruition.
+Dr. Bryan Eldredge, a professor and program director of American Sign Language and Deaf Studies, played a vital role in the success of this archival project.
+His collaboration with Catherine McIntyre and the George Sutherland Archives was essential in bringing this initiative to completion.
 Their combined efforts exemplify the power of partnership and deserve recognition for their significant impact on preserving the history of the Utah Deaf community.
+The project's success not only highlights the importance of collaboration but also serves as a model for future initiatives aimed at documenting and preserving marginalized histories.
+By fostering a deeper understanding and appreciation of American Sign Language and Deaf culture, they have created pathways for ongoing educational opportunities and community engagement.

 Utah Association of the Deaf